goravel/minio/README.md

-# minio
+# Minio

-A minio disk driver for facades.Storage of Goravel.
+A Minio disk driver for facades.Storage of Goravel.

 ## Install